JTCount/eth-analytics/README.md

 # Ethereum Analytics

 Models, case-studies, and general analytics on Ethereum usage.
-Our current focus is general network usage and optimization potential - the goal is to establish a small set of data visualizations as initial proof-of-concept
+Our current focus is general network usage and optimization potential - the goal is to establish a small set of data visualizations as initial proof-of-concept, followed by publishing our findings to attract users and contributors to the project.

 ## Getting Started